CompOmics/molcraft/docs/tutorials/featurizer_tutorial.rst

 1.1 - Features (**features.py**)
 --------------------------------------

-A feature computes some specific feature of a molecule, typically an atom or a bond feature.
+A feature encodes a certain feature of a molecule, typically an atom or a bond feature.
 For instance, `features.AtomType` one-hot encodes atoms based on their type.
 Adding `features.AtomType` to the list of features (see below) results in node features encoding information about the type of atom.
 The more features, the more information the graph